The Rt. Hon. Sir Jack Beatson FBA

-(1) It is a huge honour and a great pleasure to be asked to speak here at the Republic of Kazakhstan’s Supreme Court in the presence of Chief Justice Assanov, other judges of the Supreme Court, with regional judges joining us by videolink, Lord Woolf, the Chief Justice of the AIFC Court, Barbara Dohmann QC, Chairman of the AIFC’s International Arbitration Centre, Kairat Kelimbetov, the Governor of the AIFC and other members of the team which has worked so hard to set up the Court, in particular the Court’s Registrar and Chief Executive, Christopher Campbell-Holt, who is based in Astana.
+(1) It is a huge honour and a great pleasure to be asked to speak here at the Republic of Kazakhstan’s Supreme Court in the presence of Chief Justice Assanov, other judges of the Supreme Court, and regional judges joining us by videolink.

-· A proven track record and proven foundational principles relevant to commercial and regulatory law which have proved attractive to the international business community for over 100 years;
+· A proven track record and proven foundational principles relevant to commercial and regulatory law which have been attractive to the international business community for over 100 years;

 · An independent judiciary committed to the rule of law who are appointed as judges after significant practical experience as lawyers;

-· The decisions of common law judges are sources of law which are binding precedents for decision-making in later cases on the same question so that parties and their advisers know where they stand and are able to predict the outcome of any disputes when they arise;
+· The decisions of common law judges are sources of law which are binding precedents for decision-making in later cases on the same question so that parties and their advisers know where they stand and have a basis for predicting the outcome of any disputes when they arise;

 · Flexibility which enables a common law system to develop principle incrementally and keep up to date without producing uncertainty;